Aled's story of hosting

 What is hosting?

-Hosts have a willingness to share space in their home with an asylum seeker in need of accommodation.
+Hosts have a willingness to share space in their home with a person seeking asylum and in need of accommodation.
 Some hosts offer emergency hosting only for short intervals, while others are able to host for long periods.
 There is no one way to host.
 We appreciate anyone who is willing to open their doors to a person seeking asylum, for any length of time.

 How do I become a host?